 3. Preserve your research in the cloud

 No one likes to think about disasters happening, but floods and fires can destroy decades of work.
-Digitize your genealogy research not just on your computer, but by storing it in the cloud.
-Even if your originals are lost, you’ll still have the reproductions and even if your computer breaks down, you’ll be able to access them on another device.
+Digitize your genealogy research by storing it in the cloud.
+Even if your originals are lost, you’ll still have the reproductions.
+And if your computer breaks, you’ll be able to access them on another device.